szagoruyko/binary-wide-resnet/README.md

 1-bit Wide ResNet
 ===========

-PyTorch Implementation of training 1-bit Wide ResNets from this paper:
+PyTorch implementation of training 1-bit Wide ResNets from this paper:

 *Training wide residual networks for deployment using a single bit for each weight* by **Mark D. McDonnell** at ICLR 2018